emiliosheinz/full-cycle-kubernetes/README.md

 ### 📪 Ingress

 Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting.
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

+### 🔒 Cert Manager

+Cert-Manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
+Currently, this is the most used tool to manage certificates in Kubernetes, and it automatically integrates with Ingress.
+You can find more information about it [here](https://cert-manager.io/docs/).